MIGG-NTU/MIG_Docs/source/data-archive/portable-drive.rst

 TODO
 ----

-- Jiayuan Yao, Shucheng Wu, Tianjue Li & Yongsheng Liu each have a portable drive with a size of 4 T.
+- Jiayuan Yao, Shucheng Wu, Tianjue Li, Shijie Hao & Yongsheng Liu each have a portable drive with a size of 4 T.
 - Ping Tong has two portable drives.